-Vaccines Box 2 - Non-IgE Egg Allergy MMR It is safe for egg allergic children to have the MMR vaccination as per the green book Influenza Intranasal LAIV is safe in egg allergic children unless they have had anaphylaxis to egg requiring admission.
-These children require referral to secondary care for vaccination due to lack of safe data.
+Vaccines Box 2 - Non-IgE Egg Allergy MMR It is safe for egg allergic children to have the MMR vaccination as per the green book Influenza Intranasal LAIV is safe in egg allergic children unless they have had anaphylaxis to egg requiring ITU admission.
+These children require referral to secondary care for vaccination due to lack of safety data.
 Most current IM vaccinations contain very low levels of ovalbumin (&lt;0.12mcg/ml) and can be administered safely in primary care.
 Public Health England publish the ovalbumin content of influenza vaccines for the forthcoming influenza season annually.
 Yellow Fever This vaccination contains egg and is contraindicated.
-For patients where vaccination is absolute necessary, a referral should be made to a tertiary allergy centre. y If diagnosed - gradually reintroduce egg after 6 months starting with baked and moving to well cooked if tolerated.
-If egg is not tolerated, continue to avoid and try again in another 6 months Dietician referral generally not required unless excluding dairy or multiple other foods extensive consultation with g but not exclusively NICE, SIGN, EBM data and NHS evidence, as applicable.
-Healthcare professionals are expected to take it fully into account idividual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient in consultation with
+For patients where vaccination is necessary, a referral should be made to a tertiary allergy centre.
+Typically presents 4- 36 hours after egg ingestion with flare of eczema or GI symptoms If suspected trial egg exclusion for 2-4 weeks and then reintroduce looking for resolution and recurrence of symptoms If diagnosed - gradually reintroduce egg after 6 months starting with baked and moving to well cooked if tolerated.
+If egg is not tolerated, continue to avoid and try again in another 6 months Dietician referral generally not required unless excluding dairy or multiple other foods extensive consultation with t exclusively NICE, SIGN, EBM data and NHS evidence, as applicable.
+Healthcare professionals are expected to take it fully into account responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient in consultation with